-Mike Rasor is the President of Stow City Council and is one of your three at-large representatives.
+Mike Rasor is an at-large councilman in Stow.
 He was first elected in 2009, as the youngest at-large councilman in Stow history–and one of the youngest elected officials in the State of Ohio.

 Mike and his wife Laura own a home on Eagle Avenue, in the northwest quadrant of Stow.
 On July 7, 2017, Mike and Laura welcomed their first child, Selah Faith Rasor, to the world.